 - Set up an extended practice session with a tutor (more on this in the next section).

 - Choose some English movies and television shows, get some of your favorite snacks and have an English movie day.

 - Prepare an English meal.
 A fun way to challenge yourself is to find English cooking lessons online on YouTube.
-Some other good places to start include the British Council’s “Cooking with Charlie” (which includes tools to test your comprehension) and PBS’s “The Great British Baking Show.”
+Another good place to start include PBS’s “The Great British Baking Show.”